 - Abby Sharp, Assistant to the Chair: 937-775-2782

 Wright State’s Department of Mathematics and Statistics offers undergraduate and graduate degree programs that can help you get to where you want to go.

 The Bachelor of Science in mathematics program offers three concentrations: pure mathematics, applied mathematics, and mathematics education.
 These three programs, as well as the Bachelor of Science in Statistics program, are adaptable to many of your potential postgraduate goals, from various scientific or professional careers to graduate school.
 The Bachelor of Arts program provides a broad background in mathematics with a liberal arts orientation.

-Wright State’s dual degree programs in applied mathematics, applied statistics, and mathematics allow you to earn both your B.S. and M.S. degrees in less time than the traditional degree path.
+Wright State’s dual degree programs in applied mathematics applied statistics, and mathematics allows you to earn both your B.S. and M.S. degrees in less time than the traditional degree path.
 Of course, you can enroll in any of the three master’s degree programs even if you haven’t elected the dual degree option.
 Complete your studies and broaden your career horizons with a Ph.D. in interdisciplinary applied science and mathematics.

 Pursue directed research alongside faculty members who believe in your pioneering potential.
 You will benefit from their engagement in original research in pure and applied mathematics, statistics, and mathematics education.